katascope/Glyphics/README.md

 # Glyphics

-Glyphics Engine
+Glyphics API

 Glyphics is:
 *  A 3D Raster engine and C# programming API
-*  A set of raster drawing functions
+*  A set of 1D/2D/3D raster drawing functions
 *  A language, compiler, and virtual GPU
 *  A pipeline for 3D Raster grids, pixels, rectangles, and triangles
 *  A Stereolithography (.STL) file manipulator (translate/scale/rotate/etc)